corentinleroux/DEC2-CONSTRAINT/TWO/README.md

 # DEC2-CONSTRAINT - M2IKSEM

-Here is all the exercices for my homework of DEC2-Constraint.
+Here is my exercise TWO + TWO = FOUR.

+## Description

+I used Python for my script and the library "time" to check the execution time of my code.

+## Navigation
 Back to main menu : [Main README](https://github.com/corentinleroux/dec2-constraint/)

 Other exercises :